mah5057/quackdoor/README.md

 Honk Honk!

-Python code to generate a duckyscript that will execute arbitrary python code on the target machine (macos).
+Quackdoor is python code that will generate a duckyscript that will execute arbitrary python code on the target machine (macos).
 Best used to create payloads for flipper zero's BadUSB app.

 Limitations:
 - Target system must have python3 installed